 - Cross the Vizcaya Bridge (not really in Bilbao, but close enough);

-- Stroll through Casco Viejo, the old Bilbao
+- Stroll through Casco Viejo – the old Bilbao

 - Enjoy as many Pintxos as you can.

 We will give a tie here.
-There are a few things that are similar (like the pintxos culture) or the old town visit, and others that are very different, but in the end, they offer similarly fun things to do and in similar quantities.
+There are a few things that are similar (like the pintxos culture) or the old town stroll, and others that are very different, but in the end, they offer similarly fun things to do and in similar quantities.
 It depends on what you want.

-Unique attractions of Bilbao vs San Sebastian
+Unique attractions of Bilbao vs. San Sebastian

-In our opinion this is one of the most important topics… let’s be honest, there are several attractions and things to do in a destination that can be seen/done elsewhere, sometimes almost everywhere.
-Many times what sets a destination apart is the unusual attractions, and in that regard, Bilbao wins.
+In our opinion this is one of the most important topics… let’s be honest, sometimes there are several attractions and things to do in a destination that can be seen/done elsewhere, sometimes almost everywhere.
+Many times what sets a destination apart is the unusual appeals, and in that regard, Bilbao wins.